microsoft/vscode-java-debug/Troubleshooting_encoding.md

 # Troubleshooting Guide for Encoding Issues

+This document provides a guide mostly for Windows users to solve common Java encoding issues.

 ## 1. Background
 Computers can only understand the binary data such as 0 and 1, and it uses charset to encode/decode the data into real-world characters.
-When two processes interact with each other for I/O, they have to use the compatible charset for encoding and decoding, otherwise garbled characters will probably appear.

-macOS and Linux use UTF-8 everywhere and encoding is not a problem for them.
+When two processes interact with each other for I/O, they have to use the compatible charset for encoding and decoding, otherwise garbled characters will probably appear. macOS and Linux use UTF-8 everywhere and encoding is not a problem for them.
 For Windows, however, the default charset is not UTF-8 and is platform-dependent, which can lead to inconsistent encoding between different tools.
-This document provides a guide for Windows users to solve common Java encoding issues.

 ## 2. Common Problems
 Below are the typical encoding problems when running a Java program on Windows terminal.